 2. Start the exercise by moving your hands down while keeping your back straight.
 Keep most of the load on your front leg.
 Use the back leg just for balance.

-4. Push the floor with your leg and then return to the starting position.
+4. Push the floor with your leg and return to the starting position.
 Switch your legs and then repeat.

 You can also do this exercise by placing the other leg on the bench.
 Make sure that you squeeze your glutes at the top.
-This exercise is for both glutes and hamstrings so you must focus on those muscles when you do the exercise.
+This exercise is for both glutes and hamstrings, so you must focus on those muscles when you do the exercise.

 5. Lunges